rocqetry/rocqet/casestudy/imp/README.md

 families of the Imp certified compiler.

 We have the base Imp compiler, which has all the details.
-We can extend the base compiler with very small features (e.g Imp w pairs), and then we can compose all of these small features to create an Imp 2.0 with a lot more feaures.
+We can extend the base compiler with very small features (e.g Imp with pairs), and then we can compose all of these small features to create an Imp 2.0 with a lot more feaures.
 Note that each of these small features compiler extends the whole base family of the Imp compiler.

-The base Imp compiler has the following compiler pipeline:
+Compiler pipeline:
-Imp -> Impsharpminor -> Impminor -> ImpminorSel -> RTL -> LTL -> Linear -> Mach -> "native code"
+Imp -> Impshpminor -> Impminor -> ImpminorSel -> RTL -> LTL -> Linear -> Mach -> *aarch64

-Optimization passes:
-1. DCE
-2. Constant folding/propagations

-Each family will add a feature to Imp and extend each IR and inherit from the base Imp compiler.

-Families include:
+Ideas list for families:
-1. Imp with local variable & functions and function calls
+1. Imp with functions, local, & function calls
-2. Imp with pointers
+2. Imp with pointers and memory-related operations
+3. Imp with more control flow operators (e.g break, continue)
-3. Imp with arrays
+3. Imp with C-style arrays
-4. Imp with C types: structs, enums,
+4. Imp with C-style structs (this is basically "pairs")
-5. Imp with more primitives (e.g float32 float64)
+5. Imp with more primitives (e.g float32, float64)
+6. Imp with a different semantics style (e.g denotational semantics)

+*aarch64: A small subset of aarch64